Vietnamese Food Guide: 27 Dishes to Try At the Vietnamese Restaurant

-Vằn Thắn Mỳ as a Vietnamese Restaurant Food
+2. Vằn Thắn Mỳ as a Vietnamese Restaurant Food

 Originally from China, but very popular in Vietnam.
-Vằn Thắn Mỳ is a soup, made of yummy broth with rice or egg noodles, shrimp or meat dumplings, pork, herbs, lime and fried bread.
-You can choose your own variation and omit meat if you are vegetarian.
+Vằn Thắn Mỳ is a soup, made of a broth with rice or egg noodles, shrimp or meat dumplings, pork, herbs, lime, and fried bread.
+You can choose your own variation and omit the meat if you are vegetarian.

 Many Vietnamese restaurants in America and Europe have this dish on the menu.
 If you are new to Vietnamese cuisine but look to taste popular yet authentic Vietnamese food, an alternative to pho, try Vằn Thắn Mỳ soup.

 This meal is protein overload that will give you energy for the entire day.
 It is not necessarily a breakfast food, you can have it any time during the day as a snack or full-size meal.

 Incredibly scrumptious Bánh Căn comes together with dipping bullion made out of ginger, lemon, fish sauce, onion, chives, and oil.
 Would you like to add more protein?
 Then order a side portion of Vietnamese pork or chicken sausage.
-Also, add a little bit of hot red chili paste to spice it up and enjoy!
+Also, add a little bit of hot red chili paste to spice it up, and enjoy!

-Bánh Ướt Lòng Gà
+4. Bánh Ướt Lòng Gà

-We have never thought that cold chicken and noodle dish can be so delicious.
+I have never thought that a cold chicken and noodle dish can be so delicious.
 Yes, Bánh Ướt Lòng Gà is served cold.
-Usually, it is an evening meal, made of thick rice noodle with fresh onions, herbs, sprouts, chicken and red and black pepper.
+Usually, it is an evening meal, made of thick rice noodles with fresh onions, herbs, sprouts, chicken, and red and black pepper.

-Mì Trộn Tóp Mỡ
+5. Mì Trộn Tóp Mỡ

 This soup is so good that, if you are in Vietnam, you’ll want to eat it every time you pass a cart that sells this food.

 Bún Riêu is made with tomato broth, crab cakes, fried tofu, of course, noodles, banana flower, and mint.
-Every street food stall or restaurant that makes it will serve Bún Riêu with loads of greens, herbs, marinated papaya, tangy lime and water spinach.
-It seems that sweet, sour and savory flavors are combined in just one bowl of this heavenly delicious and healthy meal.
+Every street food stall or restaurant that makes it will serve Bún Riêu with loads of greens, herbs, marinated papaya, tangy lime, and water spinach.
+It seems that sweet, sour, and savory flavors are combined in just one bowl of this heavenly delicious, and healthy meal.

-Bánh Tráng Nướng
+7. Bánh Tráng Nướng

 Is anyone for pizza tonight?
 Surprisingly to us, Vietnamese pizza tastes very delicious.
-There are a lot of different toppings, but all of them always have an egg as a base.
+There are a lot of different toppings but all of them always have an egg as a base.

-Bánh Tráng Nướng is a large, round, flat rice cracker covered with egg, scallions and butter and toppings of your choice.
-Vietnamese people don’t eat cheese, so this pizza won’t have any of it, but it still tastes incredible!
+Bánh Tráng Nướng is a large, round, flat rice cracker covered with egg, scallions and butter, and toppings of your choice.
+Vietnamese people don’t eat cheese, so this pizza won’t have any of it but it still tastes incredible!
 Can be also vegetarian.

 This dish is probably not very common in Vietnamese restaurants outside Vietnam, but try to ask, it’s very quick and easy to make.

 All of them have sides such as Vietnamese pork sausage (the one on the picture), bean sprouts, mint or cucumber as well as fish sauce for dipping which complements the flavor of spring rolls.

-Bún Dậu Thập Cẩm
+10. Bún Dậu Thập Cẩm

 Bún Dậu Thập Cẩm is a banana leaf platter that consists of rice vermicelli, tofu, pork, rice nuggets, cucumbers, lattice, and herbs.
 The secret is in the fermented shrimp dipping paste with lemon and chili pepper.
 If you are vegetarian, ask to serve it with extra veggies and corn fritters.

-Bánh Canh Ca
+11. Bánh Canh Ca

 It is a great alternative to pho.

-Bot Chien is Vietnamese rice cake with egg.
-Usually, it is sold as a street food, is very cheap (costs between $1-$1.50) and suitable for vegetarians.
+Bot Chien is a Vietnamese rice cake with egg.
+Usually, it is sold as street food, is very cheap (costs between $1-$1.50), and suitable for vegetarians.

 If you look at the picture below you’ll see brown pieces of something that look more like fried fat.
 In reality that’s a cut rice cake.
-This dish usually comes with greens or marinated papaya and soy sauce on a side.
+This dish usually comes with greens or marinated papaya and soy sauce on the side.

-We thought it tasted just like omelette.
+I thought it tasted just like omelette.
 That’s why if you feel like having a western type of breakfast, Bot Chien is the right choice.
 Also, in many places, you can find this food for dinner.

-They come with eggs, different types of meat, crab meat, shrimp, veggies and various sauces.
+They come with eggs, different types of meat, crab meat, shrimp, veggies, and various sauces.
 You can choose whatever you want.
-Depending on a place Bánh mì can cost as little as 40 cents.
+Depending on the place Bánh mì can cost as little as 40 cents.

-This dish is a savory fried pancake in Vietnamese style made of rice flour, water, and turmeric powder.
+This dish is a savory fried pancake in Vietnamese style made with rice flour, water, and turmeric powder.
 It can also remind an omelette, but has nothing to do with it.
 The filling of Bánh xèo will always meet your preferences, meaning it will be either vegetarian or with some meat or shrimp.

-Cơm Gà Xối Mỡ
+15. Cơm Gà Xối Mỡ

-Thick rice porridge with pork, soft and spongy liver, chewy pigs’ ears and intestines.
+Thick rice porridge with pork, soft and spongy liver, chewy pigs’ ears, and intestines.
 A lot of people prefer this dish for breakfast, but you can find it at any time during the day.

 Cơm Tấm refers to rice with fractured rice grains.
 Every time you see a stall with this name it means you’ll be able to get rice with grilled pork or ribs, fried or steamed egg, fermented and fresh vegetables.
 Also, a bowl of soup is served along with it.
 This meal is so huge that you can buy one to share with someone or take leftovers for later.

-Bún Chả Hà Nội & Chả Cốm
+18. Bún Chả Hà Nội & Chả Cốm

-Bún Chả Hà Nội is a dish you can see on the left, rice glass noodles with grilled fatty pork sausage, herbs, greens and sweet vegetable sauce.
+Bún Chả Hà Nội is a dish you can see on the left, rice glass noodles with grilled fatty pork sausage, herbs, greens, and sweet vegetable sauce.
 Chả Cốm is a dish of fried green rice flakes with shrimp and corn, and you can see it on the right.

 This is a rice ball made of glutinous rice flour and fried in oil.
-I know, I know it is not the healthiest food, but we gave it a try and wanted to buy more.
+I know, I know it is not the healthiest food, but I gave it a try and wanted to buy more.

-Some places offer Banh Dap with soups, noodles (Mì Quảng for example) or fried eggs (Bot Chien).
+Some places offer Banh Dap with soups, noodles (Mì Quảng for example), or fried eggs (Bot Chien).

 You can buy it at the market or store anywhere in the country.

-Banh Dap crackers can be less or more fried, have fewer sesame seeds and be in light or dark color (depending on what flour was used – white or brown rice flour).
+Banh Dap crackers can be less or more fried, have fewer sesame seeds, and be in light or dark color (depending on what flour was used – white or brown rice flour).
 A healthier version of chips.